 Springer Spaniels just know how to find fun whatever the occasion--inside or outside...and they are especially quick to give back to you an even happier mood than you can share with them.
 Because they are so strongly devoted to 'their humans', we strongly feel they should not be left 'to live' alone for long hours and especially not outdoors, away from the family for they thrive on human companionship.
 If deprived of it, some even suffer from a condition known as 'separation anxiety.
 I hoped sharing these characteristics of the Springer would be helpful to you as you choose a breed suited to you; for if you're not looking for a dog that loves/needs to live and share its life closely with you, the ESS would not be a good choice (either for you or for the poor doggie!)
 There are other dog breeds to choose from which are more independent and wouldn't grieve so much when you're gone.

 I'm sorry to have to report that there will always be a huge hole in your heart for a Springer who has 'passed on';.
 However, in our experience, we've found that God sure does use another Springer to heal that hole a great deal when we've gone ahead and gotten another as soon as we possibly could.
 We even believe the one that left would want that for us if they could say so.
 Since Springers seem to all have many of the same, endearing, wonderful traits in common, acting like all the ones I've had in 45 years, making us laugh and soothing us with their love, another ESS does greatly help 'fill the hole' even when each one is still quite a distinctive character in his own right.
 They each have their special very winning ways .
 So, "Look out...fair warning: you, too, can easily become a "Springer nut".
-No, we wouldn't have believed it either, but having more than just one does truly double/triple etc the 'fun',
+No, we wouldn't have believed it either when we first married, having just one old boy, but we soon found that having more than one does truly double/triple etc the 'fun',

 Laz was the last one out so he said God saved the best for the 'L A Z' (t)